Aswath-Senthilkumar/twilio_reminder/README.md

 ## 6. Configure TTS & STT

 1. **TTS**: Done using Twilio's in-built commands / tags, so no extra steps needed.
-2. **Google STT**:
+2. **Google STT**: (I chose Google API )
    1. Go to [Google Cloud](https://cloud.google.com/).
    2. Sign in with you google account, click on get started for free, then you will have to add a Payments Profile and a Payment Method.
 You will not be charged for up to $300 over the next 90 days.
    3. Once you're done with that, head to the [Google Cloud Console](https://console.cloud.google.com/), make sure you have selected the same google account for which you setup a payment method for.
+   4. Create / Select a project and open that.
-   4. On the search bar at the top, search for "APIs & Services" and click on it.
+   5. On the search bar at the top, search for "APIs & Services" and click on it.
-   5. You would find a button saying "+ Enable APIs and Services", click on that and search for "Cloud Speech-to-Text API" and click on the first one, or simply follow this link [Cloud Speech-to-Text API](https://console.cloud.google.com/apis/library/speech.googleapis.com), click on Enable, and then Manage.
+   6. You would find a button saying "+ Enable APIs and Services", click on that and search for "Cloud Speech-to-Text API" and click on the first one, or simply follow this link [Cloud Speech-to-Text API](https://console.cloud.google.com/apis/library/speech.googleapis.com), click on Enable, and then Manage.
-   6. You would enter the API/Service Details, here on the left panel, click on Credentials and then "+ Create Credentials" > "Service Account".
+   7. You would enter the API/Service Details, here on the left panel, click on Credentials and then "+ Create Credentials" > "Service Account".
-   7. Name your Service Account, it would generate an Account ID, you could give the account a description as you want and click on create and continue.
+   8. Name your Service Account, it would generate an Account ID, you could give the account a description as you want and click on create and continue.
 Optionally grant access to project and access for users to this account.
-   8. You will be redirected to the Credentials page where you would find the Service account you created.
+   9. You will be redirected to the Credentials page where you would find the Service account you created.
 Click on it.
-   9. On the top-panel, click on the "Keys", and then "Add a key" > "Create new key" > "JSON and click on create.
+   10. On the top-panel, click on the "Keys", and then "Add a key" > "Create new key" > "JSON and click on create.
-   10. Download and save the JSON file somewhere safe in your local as this file contains the private key and service account email used by your application to authenticate with Google.
+   11. Download and save the JSON file somewhere safe in your local as this file contains the private key and service account email used by your application to authenticate with Google.
-   11. Now copy it's actual/full path and save it in `.env` file:
+   12. Now copy it's actual/full path and save it in `.env` file:
    ```bash
    GOOGLE_APPLICATION_CREDENTIALS = /full/path/to/your-service-account-key.json
    ```